-Functional Programming

-Content: The purpose of the course is to give the student a comprehensive understanding of the fundamental concepts and techniques in functional programming.
+Functional Programming Timing: 1 st year of study Scope: 5 ECTS Content: The purpose of the course is to give the student a comprehensive understanding of the fundamental concepts and techniques in functional programming.
 The student will be able to construct small to medium size programs using a programming language supporting the functional paradigm.

-- Mutability of functions

-- The functional paradigm in programming

-- Recursion and how to emulate iteration using recursion

-- The scope of functional programming

-- Use a modern functional programming language - Model a computation as a composition of functions - Design and implement 2nd -order functions - Design and implement functions working with different kind of collections - Design and implement small to medium size programs using the functional programming language

-- Choose and validate components of an IT-system that are suitable to implement using the functional paradigm - Integrate the functional paradigm in a multi-paradigm IT-system

-Internal oral exam based on synopsis.
+Learning objectives: Knowledge The student must have knowledge of: Mutability of functions The functional paradigm in programming Recursion and how to emulate iteration using recursion The scope of functional programming Skills The student can: Use a modern functional programming language Model a computation as a composition of functions Design and implement 2nd -order functions Design and implement functions working with different kind of collections Design and implement small to medium size programs using the functional programming language Competencies The student can: Choose and validate components of an IT-system that are suitable to implement using the functional paradigm Integrate the functional paradigm in a multi-paradigm IT-system The examination: Internal oral exam based on synopsis.
+Assessment: Passed/failed Internal oral exam based on synopsis.
+Assessment: Passed/failed

-Passed/failed
+Prerequisites for the exam, including compulsory participation